 Where Dotnitron fits

-Dotnitron is built for the same deployment problem at a sharper wedge: founder-led and partner-led teams with document-heavy, compliance-heavy, diligence-heavy, verification-heavy, or ERP-heavy workflows.
+Dotnitron is built for the same deployment problem at a sharper wedge: teams with diligence, compliance, verification, reporting, ERP, and advisory workflows where repeatable expert work is costing margin.
 We map one workflow, build the AI agent system, validate real outputs, and expand only when the business case is proven.

 Research notes and sources